 While the exact details of every nonprofit’s fundraising plans will be different, this crash course will explore a few strategies that can apply to almost every situation.
 Let’s get started.

-Step 1: Reflect on your past year.
+Step 1: Reflect on last year’s fundraising plan

 - How much did you raise last year?
 List your fundraising activities and their outcomes.